dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

   in x1
 ```

-We have written the code in a verbose way in order to show how we build up values of type `r` from scratch.
+We have written the code in a verbose way in order to show the pattern of how to build up more values of type `r` (denoted `r0`, `r1`, ...).
 We can continue in the same way to encode more complicated values of type `ListInt`:

 ```dhall
 let x2 : ListInt = λ(r : Type) → λ(frr : F r → r) →